 It’s such a cool drink… that super dark, rich beer floating on top of a light ale.
 It looks like it defies gravity.
 But there’s a method to the madness.

-What Kind of Beer is Used in a Black and Tan
+What Beers are Used in a Black and Tan

 Normally, I’d say to pick your beer of choice.
 But after lots of experimenting, I’ve gotta say that you’ll get the best results if you use the canned Guinness with the CO2 cartridge for the dark layer.
 But if you can’t find it, just go with any old dark porter and pour carefully.
 (Here’s a great article on how the CO2 cartridge in beer works.)